fdd4s/matterport-downloader/README.md

 It will download all the skybox images with the highest quality available (4k, 2k or 1k).

-## Online downloader
+## Online downloader version of this script

-https://openpano.rf.gd/download/ shows skybox images of matterport virtual tours, with save web complete option of browser it download all skybox images.
+https://openpano.rf.gd/download/ shows skybox images of matterport virtual tours, with the browser option "save web complete" it downloads all skybox images of a matterport virtual tour.

 ## Viewers